ViLPy/Valamis/README.md

-# Valamis (formerly known as Project Learn)
+# Valamis eLearning (formerly known as Project Learn)

 [![build status](https://api.travis-ci.org/arcusys/JSCORM.png)](http://travis-ci.org/arcusys/JSCORM)

-The project is an implementation of the SCORM set of standards for e-learning for the Liferay portal.
+Valamis is a social learning environment for sharing and receiving knowledge.
+We want to help people to share knowledge and learn using Liferay platform.
+You can use it as your organizations social learning environment.

 Supported Liferay version is currently 6.1.1+
 The targeted version of SCORM is 2004 4th edition with support of SCORM 1.2.
 All server-side code is written using the Scala programming language for the JVM.